dnd-kit/docs/api-documentation/draggable/drag-overlay.md

 The `<DragOverlay>` component should **remain mounted at all times** so that it can perform the drop animation.
 If you conditionally render the `<DragOverlay>` component, drop animations will not work.

-As a rule of thumb, try to render the `<DragOverlay>` outside fo your draggable components, and follow the [presentational component pattern ](drag-overlay.md#presentational-components)to maintain a good separation of concerns.
+As a rule of thumb, try to render the `<DragOverlay>` outside of your draggable components, and follow the [presentational component pattern ](drag-overlay.md#presentational-components)to maintain a good separation of concerns.

 Instead, you should conditionally render the children passed to the `<DragOverlay>`: